Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Fast summation method based on nonequispaced FFT

-\begin{remark}[Curse of dimensionality] Despite the robustness of NFFT, the evaluation is expensive for larger dimensions ($𝓧=ℝᵈ$, where $d≥4$).
-In simple terms, NFFT suffers from curse of dimensionality.
-More specifically, for larger dimension, the grid $\mathcal{I}_N$ (cf.~\eqref{eq:ansatz_NFFT}) grows exponentially, which makes the evaluation expensive.
-To mitigate this burden, several research works have been presented in literature, which are predominantly based on \emph{mutual information score} and \emph{Analysis of Variance} (ANOVA) (cf.\ \citet{nestler2021learning}, \citet{potts2021approximation}). \end{remark}
+In the aforementioned setup, the inner sum in~\eqref{eq:1724} is computed by the NFFT in $\mathcal O(d\,N\log N +\tilde n)$ arithmetical operations and the outer sum with $\mathcal O(d\,N\log N + n)$.
+The aforementioned ansatz generalizes to the multivariate setting. \paragraph{Curse of dimensionality} Despite the robustness of NFFT, the evaluation is expensive for larger dimensions ($𝓧=ℝᵈ$, where $d≥4$).
+More specifically, for larger dimension, the grid belongs to the index set where $N=(N_1,N_2,N_3)\in2\mathbb{N}^3$, grows exponentially, which makes the evaluation expensive.
+To mitigate this burden, several research works have been presented in literature, which are predominantly based on \emph{mutual information score} and \emph{Analysis of Variance} (ANOVA) (cf.\ \citet{nestler2021learning}, \citet{potts2021approximation}).

-\begin{remark}[Stabilization] The accuracy of the regularized UOT problem depends on the regularization parameter $λ$.
-For larger $λ$, the kernel function concentrates on a smaller interval.
-In this case, involving a scaling factor~$h$ as above, truncates the sum~\eqref{eq:fast_sum} to reach the desirable~$λ$. \end{remark}
+In our context, we narrow our focus up to three dimensions, recognizing it as the most prevalent scenario across a wide array of applications.
+For more detailed specifications of approximations in higher dimensions (two and three), we refer \citet[Page~98]{nestlerdiss}.